riccardo-noviello/vending-machine/README.md

 - could use testcontainers for integration tests for testing persistence
 - could use flyway for migration files and initialise the data
 - could use Spring Security instead of AOP
+- could replace the regex for checking multiple of 5 by implementing org.springframework.validation.Validator

 # Getting Started